daviderestivo/load-bash-alias/README.md

 1. Download and copy **load-bash-shell-aliases.el** into
    **.emacs.d/lisp** directory.
-2. Add the following elisp code to your lisp config:
+2. Add the following elisp code to your Emacs config:

 ``` elisp
 ;; Tell Emacs where is your personal elisp lib directory